LeninJimenezTorres/FunucerCam/README.md

 ## ✨ Visual Demo: The Power of Shaders in Action

-This section highlights the dramatic improvement achieved by applying our real-time GPU processing pipeline compared to the raw output of a low-end Android camera.
+This section highlights the dramatic improvement achieved by applying our real-time with CPU shaders processing pipeline compared to the raw output of a low-end Android camera.

 | Original Picture |                                                         Enhanced Result                                                         |
 | :---: |:-------------------------------------------------------------------------------------------------------------------------------:|